Skip to content

 return "oterm"

-You need to install the package in the same environment where oterm is installed so that oterm can resolve it.
+Install the package in the same environment where oterm is installed:

 cd oracle